cgewecke/hardhat-gas-reporter/README.md

 ## Supported Networks

 API keys for the networks this plugin auto-configures via the `L1` and `L2` options are available from the links below.
-In many cases these aren't equired - you'll only need to set them if you start seeing rate-limit warnings.
+In many cases these aren't required - you'll only need to set them if you start seeing rate-limit warnings.

 :warning:   **UPDATE:** Etherscan now requires api keys to fetch both L1 (Ethereum Mainnet) **and** L2 gas price data.
 (An example config [can be found here][2])